DirkSonguer/bot-framework-examples/README.md

 Note that each sub-project is meant as an easy example to showcase one specific aspect of the bot framework.

-If you want to know more about these examples, please check: http://randomdev.tumblr.com/tagged/bots
+For more information you could look here: http://randomdev.tumblr.com/tagged/bots

 ## Samples

+* _bot-sample-booking-process_: This bot will run through a booking dialog as a demo (without any backend integration).
+It is meant to showcase an end-to-end guided dialog with multiple types of interactions.
-* _bot-sample-cards_: This will show you a simple bot that utlisises cards to send rich information to a user.
+* _bot-sample-cards_: This will show you a simple bot that utilises cards to send rich information to a user.
 Cards provide flexible layouts that might contain images, titles, subtitles, text and action buttons.
-* _bot-sample-dialogs_: This will show you a simple bot that utlisises dialogs to guide the user through the conversation.
+* _bot-sample-dialogs_: This will show you a simple bot that utilises dialogs to guide the user through the conversation.
-* _bot-sample-intentdialogs_: This will show you a simple bot that utlisises intent dialogs to understand and guide the user through the conversation.
+* _bot-sample-intentdialogs_: This will show you a simple bot that utilises intent dialogs to understand and guide the user through the conversation.
 IntendDialogs can be called based on matching the input of the user against regular expressions.
+* _bot-sample-luisdialogs_: This will show you a simple bot that utilises the LUIS.ai platform to manage its intent dialogs to understand and guide the user through the conversation.
+LUIS is used to understand the users input and extract the intents and entities from their natural language requests.
 * _bot-sample-prompts_: This will show you a simple bot that interacts with the user via several types of promts.
 Promts are messages by bots, which then wait for user interaction and proceed to the next waterfall step.